BOTOX® in Mountain View, CA

 The main risk is injecting it into the wrong muscle.
 This can lead to issues such as a drooping eyelid.
 That’s why you shouldn’t have BOTOX® injected at a place such as a nail parlor or dentist.
-Dr. Menkes has extensive knowledge of facial anatomy and structure, ensuring he will place the injectable in the locations that will give you the results you seek.
+Our expert providers have extensive knowledge of facial anatomy and structure, ensuring he will place the injectable in the locations that will give you the results you seek.

 It is important for patients to not rub the injection sites for 24 hours after their session.
 This can make the BOTOX® migrate to an unwanted muscle.
 Please call us if you have questions or concerns regarding the side effects.

 What is the Difference Between BOTOX® and Dermal Fillers?

 As mentioned above, BOTOX® injections work on wrinkles formed by muscle contractions under the skin.
 These are dynamic wrinkles.
 They occur on the expressive upper third of the face.
 When injected, BOTOX® simply keeps these muscles relaxed.